qualcomm/aimet/Docs/featureguide/quantized LoRa/qw_lora.rst

 =======

 The QW-LoRa workflow involves determining the appropriate weight encodings for the base model before performing some epochs of LoRa training.
-Finally, the activation encodings for the base model; and weight and activation encodings for the updated LoRa layers are calibrated.
+Finally, the activation encodings for the base model and weight and activation encodings for the updated LoRa layers are calibrated.
 This is expressed in the block diagram below.

 .. image:: ../../images/qw_lora_block_diagram.png